 I’m involved in managing HR activities and I also work on a range of wider compliance and risk management activities associated with our industry.
-I’ve been with the company nearly 10 years… I’m from the UK originally but I’ve lived in Germany and the Cayman Islands before coming to Australia.
+I’ve been with the company for over 11 years… I’m from the UK originally but I’ve lived in Germany and the Cayman Islands before coming to Australia.

 I’m a CIPD qualified HR practitioner and a member of the Australian Human Resources Institute (AHRI).
 I’ve also worked in other industries including in hedge funds, construction and telecommunications.
 So as you can probably imagine, joining Conplant was quite a change for me!